 Reverse Factoring is a form of receivable financing in trade finance whereby a buyer arranges for the financing of invoices raised on him by a supplier.
 Reverse Factoring is very similar to traditional factoring with the noticeable difference of the buyer being the arranger of the facility rather than the supplier as in traditional factoring.
 This feature does have some impact on risk, pricing, adaptability and so on.

-There are usually three parties involved in factoring transactions.
+There are usually three parties involved in a factoring transaction.
 First is the supplier who ships some goods to his buyer and raises an invoice on him.
 The second party is the buyer who receives the goods and is obligated to make the payment against the invoice.
-In reverse factoring, the buyer is usually a larger company and it can utilize its banking relationship and large balance sheet strength to arrange financing for its supplier.
+In reverse factoring, the buyer is usually a larger company and it can utilize its banking relationship and large balance sheet strength to arrange to finance for its supplier.

 Reverse Factoring Process

 Once the buyer has introduced the bank, he provides them with a list of invoices that are due to be paid to a particular supplier.
 The bank then sets up limits for the buyer and since it’s the buyer who has introduced the invoices, the bank has greater confidence that he would be willing to repay them when they are due.
 Based on these accepted invoices, the bank approaches the supplier and can transfer the payment based on the invoice upfront.
 The interest component is usually deducted at this point and the amount received by the supplier is consequently lower by the interest component.

 Reverse Factoring Features and benefits

 - Since Reverse Factoring is initiated by large buyers with their own banks, the underlying risk is mitigated to a larger extent for the bank and they can thus offer better pricing

 - The buyer can also rapidly introduce new suppliers to the bank and the same bank can quickly onboard all these suppliers and finance their invoices based on its comfort the bank